bradgranath2/DeGoogYourself/README.md

 In the secondary tier are GMail, Google Contacts, Google Calendar, Google Drive, YouTube, and Translate.

+I was never really into the socail aspects of the platform; I just appreciated the easy, frictionless backup and sync.

 I've been on a quest now for 7 years to rid myself of this dependency.

-Here is my story:
+This is my story:

 # Get a cell phone that has official support from LineageOS